 Zoning Variance Application

-In our case the 13 foot wide house would be an “As of Right” condition and the 21 foot wide house would be a “Discretionary Action” requiring a zoning variance.
-My client of course was hoping to build a 21 foot wide house on this lot.
-A 21 foot wide would not be allowed by code because of the 8 foot side yard requirement.
-We would therefore file for a zoning variance in order to develop the property in the manner our client was hoping for.
+In our case the 13 foot wide house would be an “As of Right” condition.
+A 21 foot wide house would be a “Discretionary Action,” requiring a zoning variance.
+My client was of course hoping to build a 21 foot wide house on this lot.
+This would not be allowed by code because of the 8 foot side yard requirement.
+We therefore had to file for a zoning variance in order to develop the property in the manner our client was hoping for.

-The two most important things I can tell you about getting a zoning variance is first that there are no guarantees.
+The most important thing I can tell you about getting a zoning variance is that there are no guarantees.
 They may approve it, they may not.
-It is up to their discretion.
-The second and more important thing I can tell you is that you cannot get a zoning variance just because you want it.
+It is up to them.
+The second most important thing is that you cannot get a zoning variance just because you want it.
 They do not care what you want, they do not care about your story.
 The NYC Zoning Resolution outlines very specific requirements to receive a zoning variance.